Last Updated on May 24, 2023 by David Eisenman

 Tips for Hair Clipper Maintenance

-There are 5-in-1 liquids like “Andis Cool Care Plus Clipper Blade Cleaner” that are designed for home users.
+There are 5-in-1 liquids like “Andis Cool Care Plus Clipper Blade Cleaner” designed for home users.
 You can also use cooling clipper spray, which provides a double bonus.
 When using clippers, they can get hot very quickly.
 Too much heat can cause burns, especially when giving someone a close fade hairstyle or something similar.
 The cooling spray will cool them down instantly, add a little lubrication, and even help you to sterilize the clippers.
-Andis Cool Care Plus for Clippers is undeniably one of the best according to most people.
+Andis Cool Care Plus for Clippers is undeniably one of the best, according to most people.